halbeeb/Fetch-Product-Data-Analytics-Engineering/README.md

     "Average Spend" DESC;

 ```
+The result is

 REWARD RECEIPT STATUS  | AVERAGE SPEND
 -----------------------|-----------------------
 REJECTED | 85.10
 ACCEPTED | 80.85

-> It is evident as seen from the table that the rejected is greater than the Accepted on average.
+- It is evident as seen from the table that the rejected is greater than the Accepted on average.

 #### 2. When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?